Dildaar: Plot

-The film begins in a village where a farmer named Banke C. Lal (Jeetendra) lives along with his mother Lakshmi (Urmila Bhatt).
-He receives the 'Krishi Pandit award' for being an exceptional farmer helping create a green revolution.
-He falls in love with Parvati (Nazeen), the daughter of the sly village-head Charandas (Jeevan).
-A zamindar, Sangram Singh (Prem Chopra) is an associate of Charandas and together they are engaged in criminal activities.
-Latha (Rekha) is the original heir of the zamindari Sangram Singh claims as his own.
-She is a timid person who has a phobia about owls.
+The film begins in a village where Banke C. Lal, a farmer, receives Krishi Pandit award for green revolution.
+He lives with his mother Lakshmi.
+He falls for Parvati, the daughter of the village-head Charandas.
+A zamindar, Sangram Singh is an associate of Charandas and together they are engaged in criminal activities.
+Latha is the original heir of the zamindari Sangram Singh claims as his own.
+She is timid and has a phobia for owls.
 Sangram Singh exploits her phobia and tries to get her declared legally insane.
 Meanwhile, Banke asks Charandas for Parvati's hand in marriage.
 Charandas rejects him by calling him an illiterate person not fit for his daughter.
-Banke gets angry and vows that he will marry a girl who comes from a rich and educated background, who will be even better than Parvati.
-Latha tries to escape the clutches of Sangram Singh with the help of Prasad (Roopesh Kumar) but he tries to swindle her.
+Banke is angered and vows that he will marry a girl who comes from a rich and educated background, who will be even better than Parvati.
+Latha tries to escape the clutches of Sangram Singh with the help of Prasad but he tries to swindle her.
 She is rescued by Banke.
-Due to certain circumstances, they decide to quickly get married to each other.
+Due to certain circumstances, they decide to marry.
 Sangram Singh tries to separate them.
-Meanwhile, Banke's mother does not approve of his marriage to Latha as Sangram Singh was responsible for the death of her husband Chotelal (Sujith Kumar).
+Meanwhile, Banke's mother does not approve of his marriage to Latha as Sangram Singh was responsible for the death of her husband Chotelal.
 Despite these issues, Banke succeeds in establishing that Latha is not insane and is a normal person.
 Sangram Singh becomes desperate and tries to kill Latha, but Parvati comes between them and sacrifices her life to save Latha.
-Banke defeats Sangram Singh and the movie ends on a happy note for him and Latha.
+Banke defeats Sangram Singh and the movie ends happily for him and Latha.